oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 Versioned fixtures
 ------------------

-There is fixtures we need run time after time.
-For example for fixture witch upload countries data.
-If we add new countries list, developer need to create new data fixture witch upload this data.

-To avoid creation additional fixture class, a developer can use versioned data fixtures.
+There are fixtures which need to be executed time after time.
+An example is a fixture which uploads countries data.
+Usually, if you add new countries list, you need to create new data fixture which will upload this data.
+To avoid this you can use versioned data fixtures.

-To make fixture versioned, it must implement `VersionedFixtureInterface` and have `getVersion` function witch returns new version of fixture data.
+To make fixture versioned, this fixture must implement [VersionedFixtureInterface](./Fixture/VersionedFixtureInterface.php) and `getVersion` method witch returns a version of fixture data.

 Example: